visintelnet_logo_background_clear.png

 • Description: Brief description of model, generally the title of the reporting publication.

-• Code availability: Whether code is open-source.
+• Code availability: Whether corresponding code is publicly available.

 • Publication date: For corresponding paper, if available.